It seemed the shooting would go on forever.

 “Where the hell did it come from?” said Juno.

-Juno couldn’t take her eyes off the thick, noxious substance leaking out of the broken drone.
+Juno had hoped for more than what she had already witnessed.
+The monster’s birth from the plastic crate replayed in her memory with horrific clarity, along with the ghastly death of Aldo’s mother — the unlucky first person Heimdall spoke of.
+She couldn’t take her eyes off the thick, noxious substance leaking out of the broken drone.
 The stench was assaulting her with battlefield flashbacks.

-“Why did you request me?” she said.
+“Why did you request me?” said Juno.
 “Why did they take it to the morgue, anyway?”

 Heimdall’s face was grim.
 She gestured to the coroner, who choked back her bile and popped open the drone’s chassis for the third time that day.